SHARE

 • Thinx Underwear: This underwear is designed to absorb blood to give you leak-proof protection.
 We find these most helpful for that first week after the birth for any residual spotting and bleeding.
 Use our coupon code: LIVING at rethinkyourcycle.com for $10 off!

 • Mesh Underwear: Gosh, this is just the best postpartum item!
 Trust us when we say you will not want tight-fitting underwear after birth.
 Mesh postpartum underwear is designed to hold everything (think stitches, pads, discharge, bleeding, etc.) in place but without being too tight on your postpartum body.
 They will give you these mesh undies in the hospital (and be sure to request a couple to take home with you), but you can also purchase some ahead of time.
-We wore postpartum underwear for a few weeks, if not a month or two, after having our babies.
+I wore postpartum underwear for a few weeks, if not a month or two, after having our babies.

 • Stool Softener: That first poop after birth is terrifying, whether you’ve had a vaginal birth or a c-section.
 You want your stool to be as soft as possible so you don’t have to strain when going, trust us!
 Try a stool softener to help your body out: